 - The Northern Ireland Command Protocol will cover continued access for Northern Irish businesses to the UK market.

-- Start by deep-diving into your client’s business and mapping their supply chains.
-How are these supply chains going to change post-Brexit?
+- If you haven’t already, look over the supply chains of your client/business.
+How are these supply chains going to change once the transition period finishes?
 What customs declarations will they need to submit?
 Do they need to be registered for VAT in another country?
 What additional costs could they incur?
 Are there any savings or efficiencies that can be made?

 - Brief your clients on any potential disruption to their businesses.
 You can download/access an AAT checklist on Knowledge Hub.

-- Speak with your client about how they want to make their customs declarations.
+- Has your business/client appointed an agent yet?
 Do they want to use an intermediary or would they prefer to go down the more burdensome task of submitting declarations themselves?

 - Ensure your client has an EORI number.